 Error: Not found (404)

-These are pages that are throwing a 404 error. ***This is one of the few errors you should look at because a 404 error indicates a URL used to exist but now leads to a broken page.***
+⚠️ This is one of the few Google Search Console errors you should actually look at!
+A 404 error indicates a URL used to exist but now leads to a broken page.
+If people or other sites are linking to that URL, they’re hitting a dead end.
+Set up 301 redirects for any important 404 pages.

 Error: Page with Redirect